smlmldn/smlmldn.github.io/_posts/2015-02-02-non-essential.md

 The goals, ideas and projects we are all working on can wait.
 The mad rush of a Monday morning can always be brought to a halt.
 Your hustle can be slowed.
 Your emails can pile up.
 Your deadlines can be bent.
 Your calendar can be shuffled.
 All of those tasks, those very important & essential to do's... just aren't that important and essential.

 Don't get me wrong, I love to juggle to do's like a circus clown.
 I love lining up calendars and plotting out tasks.
 My video game of choice is "Inbox Zero."
-I love to be productive, effecient, blah, blah blah.
+I love to be productive, efficient, blah, blah blah.
 Which is why this reminder is so important.
 The work I do, the stuff on my "plate" is not nearly as essential as I think it is.

 And, one more thing... this reminder about being non-essential also brings a wonderful invitation.
 When the world shuts down around us we are given the opportunity to attend to the work within us.
 The work that _is_ essential.